nathanfletch/plants/README.md

 ---
 ### License is GPLv3 and I make no claim to copyright.
 <br />

-> You can't steal what is freely given.
-Enjoy!

 <br />
 <br />
 <br />